Recommended

 Our Recommendation

 Use both.
 That is not a cop-out answer — it is genuinely the best strategy.
-Post your job on Angi at the same time.
+Post your job on Angi and Thumbtack at the same time.
 You will get quotes from different pools of professionals with different pricing structures, different review histories, and different strengths.

 Comparing quotes side by side gives you leverage and context.
 You will see the range of pricing for your specific job in your specific market.
 You will notice which pros respond quickly (a good sign) and which send generic copy-paste responses (a less good sign).
 The five minutes it takes to post on a second platform can save you hundreds of dollars and help you avoid a bad hire.

 Our home services pages on Recommended.app are built around this exact approach.
-For every service category in every city we cover, we link to both Angi so you can start the quoting process on both platforms from a single page.
+For every service category in every city we cover, we link to both Angi and Thumbtack so you can start the quoting process on both platforms from a single page.
 No need to search each platform separately — just find your city, pick your service category, and go.

 The Bottom Line